-If it is determined that your child’s tooth needs to be removed, Dr. Matt may extract it during a regular checkup or schedule another visit for this procedure.
+If it is determined that your child’s tooth needs to be removed, Dr. Matt or Dr. Denise may extract it during a regular checkup or schedule another visit for this procedure.
 The root of each tooth is encased within the jawbone in a “tooth socket,” and the tooth is held in that socket by a ligament.
 In order to extract a tooth, a dentist must expand the socket and separate the tooth from the ligament holding it in place.

 Though this procedure is typically very quick, it is important to share with us any concerns or preferences for sedation; we want to make sure your youngster is as comfortable as possible.

 The day after your child’s extraction

 - A soft diet is recommended; no eating of popcorn, pretzels, pizza, crackers, or any food with sharp edges